 Getting Your NEA Food Shop Licence, Simplified

-Want to open an F&B outlet in Singapore but all the reading up on protocol putting you off? iCHEF did the homework for you and here’s the application process in practical, easy-to-follow steps, from beginning to end.
+Want to open an F&B outlet in Singapore but all the reading up on protocol of applying for your NEA Licence putting you off? iCHEF did the homework for you and here’s the application process in practical, easy-to-follow steps, from beginning to end.

 Register a company for your establishment under ACRA (Accounting and Corporate Regulatory Authority).
 Apply for the Food Shop Licence under a company.